ojplg/legup/README.md

 Features to work on

-* Match different names between PDFs and HTML
+* Match different names between PDFs and HTML (started)
 * Save results from parsing vote results